 Where to buy Sonicare toothbrush replacement heads?

-You can order most models of Sonicare brush heads online from retailers like Amazon, Ebay, Boots, Walmart and Target who have robust websites offering home delivery of your online purchases.
+You can order most models of Sonicare brush heads online from retailers like Amazon, Ebay, Boots, Walmart and Target.
+These businesses have robust websites offering home delivery of your online purchases.

 Of course you’ll also find these brush heads in larger retail chains and supermarkets offline.
 The downside is that at times these outlets may run out of stocks of the specific model of brush head you’re looking for and will have to order it specially for you.

 Pricing is usually better online, with special deals and discount coupons further lowering the amount you’ll pay for comparable items offline.

 Which Sonicare brush heads are compatible with your toothbrush?

 All Sonicare models are interchangeable with the others when it comes to brush heads.
 So you won’t have to worry too much about whether or not a specific brush head will fit your brush handle.

 The only Sonicare toothbrushes that have compatibility problems with brush heads are the Sonicare Essence (E-Series) and the Sonicare PowerUp toothbrushes.

 These require the specific brush handle to fit on, which is sensible because a kids electric toothbrush has unique requirements that can’t be fulfilled by an adult brush head.

 When do your Sonicare toothbrush heads need replacement?

 Despite appearing normal, your brush heads undergo constant wear and tear.
 After a while, the cleaning efficiency drops.
 This is because stiffer bristles get softer and less effective at removing food debris or clearing away plaque.